-Brian L. Duffy assumed the role of Chief Executive Officer at Greenberg Traurig LLP in January 2016.
-Previously Brian served as a firm President as well as chair of the firm’s 600-member Global Litigation Department from 2009 to 2013.
-A true “working CEO,” Brian focuses his practice on trial and appellate work in the class action, employment, energy, commercial contract, and product liability areas, serving as national, regional, and local counsel in high-profile cases throughout the US.
+Brian L. Duffy assumed the role of Chief Executive Officer at Greenberg Traurig, LLP in January 2016.
+Previously Brian served as a firm President as well as Chair of the firm’s 600-member Global Litigation Department.
+A true “working CEO,” Brian focuses his practice on trial and appellate work in the class action, employment, energy, commercial contract, and product liability areas, serving as counsel in high-profile cases throughout the United States.

 Brian holds a J.D. from the University of Colorado Law School, where he was honored as Outstanding Alumni in private practice.
 He received a B.S., summa cum laude, from the University of South Dakota.

 - Class action defense

 - Breach of contract claims

 - Whistleblower defense